In this review, we will be comparing SuperCenter XL and L400, two Center Channel speakers from GoldenEar and Polk Audio.

 |

-GoldenEar SuperCenter XL features a " Tweeter and x " Woofer .
+SuperCenter XL features a " Tweeter and x " Woofer .
 On the other hand, the L400 features a 1" Pinnacle Ring Radiator Tweeter , a 4" Midrange and 2 x 6.5" Woofer .

 Frequency Response

-GoldenEar SuperCenter XL has a frequency range of 36-35k Hz whereas L400 has a frequency range of 55-38k Hz.
-With a minimum frequency of 36Hz, the GoldenEar SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the L400's min frequency of 55Hz.
+SuperCenter XL has a frequency range of 36-35k Hz whereas L400 has a frequency range of 55-38k Hz.
+With a minimum frequency of 36Hz, the SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the L400's min frequency of 55Hz.

 Below graphs depict how these two speakers compare with the max, min and average values of the Min and Max Frequencies of other speakers in the Center Channel class in our database.